 With Azure it’s easy to create and globally deploy applications that are compatible on all popular web and portable platforms.

-With Azure WebApps to the Azure Marketplace, it’s easier than ever to manage production, testing and deployment of web applications.
+Azure WebApps and the Azure Marketplace makes it simple to manage production, testing and deployment of web applications.
 Prebuilt APIs for popular cloud services like Office 365, Salesforce and more greatly accelerate development.

 Visual Studio team services